Skip to content

 4. Changes in training performance.

 Some people experience reduced power and intensity in strength training during early keto adaptation.
-This can mean fewer reps, lower loads, and ultimately fewer calories burned during workouts.
+This can mean fewer reps and lower loads.

 All of these factors are normal.
-They don’t mean keto “stopped working”—they simply mean you need to adjust calories, movement and protein to keep fat-loss moving.
+They don’t necessary mean keto “stopped working”— they simply mean you need to adjust calories, movement, and protein to help with further weight loss.

 First: confirm it’s a real plateau